CANDIDATE ELECTIONS APPLICATION

 Time, Place & Manner Restrictions on Speech-Related Activities (includes posting policies) have been updated in October 2016 and are enforced by Student Organizations & Leadership.

 - Restricted number of 4 X 4 boards which shall be placed a minimum of six (6) feet from the walkway (stakes in the ground are not permitted)

-- Any campus policy and/or laws Candidates May not combine spending limits May not purchase materials for use by multiple candidates Only one candidate per promotional item Campaign materials must include candidate name or organization responsible for content Endorsements must be registered with Elections Officer in advance Once a candidate, please be constantly aware of where you are and what you are doing.
+- Any campus policy and/or laws Candidates may not combine spending limits, may not purchase materials for use by multiple candidates, and there can only be one candidate per promotional item.
+Campaign materials must include candidate name or organization responsible for content.
+Endorsements must be registered with Elections Officer in advance.
+Once a candidate, please be constantly aware of where you are and what you are doing.
 Are you complying with all campaigning regulations?
 Candidates are responsible for others who act on their behalf.